Manitoba Ukraine Crisis ResponseFebruary 9, 2023

 Upon Your Arrival

 A central Reception Centre for Ukrainians arriving in Manitoba is now open in Winnipeg at 1715 Wellington Ave.
 The regular hours of operation are Monday to Friday from 9 am – 5 pm.
-It may be closed on statutory holidays (including Louis Riel Day).
 The centre provides

 - initial intake services to determine individual and family needs;